tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 </ul>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/laser-1.jpg" class="img-fluid w-100"/>
 <p>We chose to proceed with Cardboard 4mm and Plywood 4mm because we can find nice leftovers of those materials.
 I've personally learned from Santi that flexible plywood is not a good material for cutting.</p>
-<p>For the <strong>Material Settings</strong>, we followed the information on the Laser Cut Sample at the Fab Lab.
+<p>For the <strong>Material Settings</strong> in <a href="https://www.troteclaser.com/en/laser-machines/laser-software/jobcontrol/">TROTEC JobControl</a>, we followed the information on the Laser Cut Sample at the Fab Lab.
 The parts to be engraved were color-coded with black, and the parts to be cut were color-coded with red.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/laser-2.jpg" class="img-fluid w-100"/>
 <p>The settings we used for Cardboard 4mm:</p>
 <ul>